EllenJCoombs/cetacean-strandings-project/README.md

 * **10-correlates-data-nao.Rmd** This code reads in NOA data from University Corporation for Atmospheric Research.

+* **11-correlates-data-fishing-catch** This code reads in the fishing catch data from the International Council for the Exploration of the Sea (ICES)

-* **11-correlates-data-for-model.Rmd** This code pulls together all of the correlates data e.g. Storms, and NAO, and puts them together along with 'Year', 'Species' and Total strandings' which is called `all_strandings.csv`.
+* **12-correlates-data-for-model.Rmd** This code pulls together all of the correlates data e.g. Storms, and NAO, and puts them together along with 'Year', 'Species' and Total strandings' which is called `all_strandings.csv`.
 This dataset is fed into the Generalised Additive Model (`12-generalised-additive-models.Rmd`)

-* **12-generalised-additive-models.Rmd** This code runs the GAM which looks at all strandings (species per year), with an offset of population.
+* **13-generalised-additive-models.Rmd** This code runs the GAM which looks at all strandings (species per year), with an offset of population.

 ## Other folders :file_folder: